Western Sahara War: Cease-fire and aftermath

 Moroccan walls in the territory of Western Sahara, during the Western Sahara war (1975–1991).
 In yellow, the territory under control by the Polisario Front.

-A cease-fire between the Polisario and Morocco, monitored by MINURSO (UN) came into effect on 6 September 1991, with the promise of a referendum on independence the following year.
-The referendum, however, stalled over disagreements on voter rights, and numerous attempts at restarting the process (most significantly the launching of the 2003 Baker plan) seem to have failed.
+A cease-fire between the Polisario and Morocco, monitored by MINURSO (UN), came into effect on 6 September 1991, with the promise of a referendum on independence the following year.
+The referendum, however, stalled over disagreements on voter rights, and numerous attempts at restarting the process (most significantly the launching of the 2003 Baker plan) have failed.
 The prolonged cease-fire has held without major disturbances, but Polisario has repeatedly threatened to resume fighting if no break-through occurs.
-Morocco's withdrawal from both the terms of the original Settlement Plan and the Baker Plan negotiations in 2003 left the peace-keeping mission without a political agenda: this further increased the risks of renewed war.
+Morocco's withdrawal from both the terms of the original Settlement Plan and the Baker Plan negotiations in 2003 left the peace-keeping mission without a political agenda, which further increased the risks of renewed war.

 In mid-October 2020 tensions deepened between Morocco and the Polisario Front, when the Sahrawi refugees in Tindouf, Algeria, which houses about 100,000 Sahrawi refugees, passing through SADR-controlled territories, camped and blocked the road, creating a large caravan of vehicles and blocking traffic in the region.
 Morocco, which regards the region as vital to trade with sub-Saharan Africa, accused the Polisario Front of infiltrating the buffer zone and "carrying out acts of banditry" in Guerguerat.
-On 13 November 2020 clashes between Moroccan and the Polisario Front forces began in Guerguerat, but since has spread along the Moroccan Western Sahara Wall.
-Morocco claimed that it had acted in self-defence while the Polisario Front accused Morocco of violating the ceasefire by entering the buffer zone, and urged the United Nations to intervene.
-On 8 April 2021, the head of the Sahrawi National Guard, Addah Al-Bendir, was killed by what reports claim to be a drone strike while attempting a raid on Moroccan positions along the berm sand wall.
+On 13 November 2020 clashes between Moroccan and the Polisario Front forces began in Guerguerat and spread along the Moroccan Western Sahara Wall.
+Morocco claimed that it had acted in self-defence, while the Polisario Front accused Morocco of violating the ceasefire by entering the buffer zone and urged the United Nations to intervene.
+On 8 April 2021, the head of the Sahrawi National Guard, Addah Al-Bendir, was killed by what reports claim to be a drone strike while attempting a raid on Moroccan positions along the sand wall.